dev-saber/the-golden-fork/README.md

 # 📁 Client Folder Structure

 - `public` : contains all images.
+- `api`: contains files related to API communication.
-- `assets` : contains fonts used in the project.
+- `components` : contains all components that are used in the project.
 - `layouts` : contains non-shared components of the project.
-- `components` : contains all components that are used in the project.
-- `hooks` : contains custom hooks used in the project.
+- `middlewares` : contains handlers of pages access permissions.
 - `pages` : contains all pages of the project.
 - `redux` : contains files related to Redux.
 - `routes` : contains all routes used in the project.
-- `services` : contains files related to API communication.

 # 👥 Contribution Requirements